Home Security:

-Standard residential doors expose people to a nightmare.
+Standard residential doors are only moderately secure.
 See how to fortify your doors at Door Security Systems and Door Reinforcement.
-Also see hostage survival.
+If you live in an apartment, see Apartment Security .

 If you arrive home and notice signs of a burglary, do not enter – the burglar may still be inside.
 If you do confront a burglar, allow him to escape.
 Or, you should flee and call the police.
 Too many victims, men especially, try to capture or punish a burglar, which leads to a dangerous escalation of violence.
 Your valuables can be replaced.